AncientDefender/Group-Theory/README.md

 ### symmetric_groups-ghost_legs.py:

-- This Python file demeonstrates the Amidakuji technique on the construction of unique arrangements from finite elements.
+- This Python file demonstrates the Amidakuji technique on the construction of unique arrangements from finite elements.
 - The script includes functions and methods for constructing symmetric groups over the set {1,2,...,n}.

 ### combine_colors.py: